-6.3 Communication Wiring
+7.3 Communication Wiring

 - Use only shielded wires for the communication wiring.
 Any other type of wires may produce a signal interference that will cause the units to malfunction. - Do not carry out electrical works like welding with the power on. - Do not bind the refrigerant piping, power cords and communication wiring together.
-When the power cord and communication wiring are parallel, the distance between the two lines must be 300 mm or more in order to prevent signal source interference. - Communication wiring must not form a closed loop.
+When the power cord and communication wiring are parallel, the distance between the two lines must be 300 mm or more in order to prevent signal source interference. - · Communication wiring must not form a closed loop.

-6.3.1 Communication wiring between the indoor and outdoor units
+7.3.1 Communication wiring between the indoor and outdoor units

-- The indoor and outdoor units communicate via the RS485 serial port. - The communication wiring between the indoor and outdoor units should connect one unit after another in a daisy chain from the outdoor unit to the final indoor unit, and the shielded layer must be properly grounded, and a build-out resistor must be added to the last indoor unit to enhance the stability of the communication system (see Figure 6.6). - Incorrect wiring such as a star connection or a closed ring will cause instability of the communication system and system control anomalies. - Use a three core shielded wire (greater than or equal to 0.75 mm2) for the communication wiring between the indoor and outdoor units.
+- The indoor and outdoor units communicate via the RS485 serial port.
+The communication wiring between the indoor and outdoor units should be connected one unit after another in a daisy chain from the outdoor unit to the final indoor unit.And the shielded layer must be properly grounded, and a build-out resistor must be added to the last indoor unit to enhance the stability of the communication system (see Figure 7.6). - Incorrect wiring such as a star connection or a closed ring will cause instability of the communication system and system control anomalies. - Use a three core shielded wire (greater than or equal to 0.75 mm) for the communication wiring between the indoor and outdoor units.
 Make sure the wiring is connected correctly.
-The connecting lead for this communication wire must come from the master outdoor unit - All shielded wiring in the network are interconnected, and will eventually connect to earth at the same point .
+The connecting lead for this communication wire must come from the master outdoor unit.

-6.3.2 Communication wiring between the indoor unit and wired controller
+7.3.2 Communication wiring between the indoor unit and wired controller